blockwell-ai/lens-wallet-prototype/README.md

 1. App ID - this should be all lowercase letters and dashes, no spaces.
 It's used to identify the app.
 For example: `mywallet`.
+2. Deployment server - if you have access to one of our `lenswallet.io` servers, enter that hostname here.
+This is optional.
-2. Select API Miner environment.
-This should match the environment your desired token contract is on.
+3. Select API Miner environment.
+This needs to match your account.
+For example, the 10-in-10 promotional accounts are on the `spout` environment.
-3. API Miner auth token - the API key/token for the user account on API Miner.
+4. API Miner auth token - the API key/token for the user account on API Miner.
+5. SparkPost API Key - this will be used to send invitation emails to new wallet accounts.
+Optional.

-Lastly, you'll be asked to either create a new token contract, or enter the ID of an existing one.
+You'll then be asked to either create a new token contract, or enter the ID of an existing one.

+Lastly, you'll create the first user account for the app.

 The command will configure the app and initialize the database, after which you're good to go.

-### 4. Create user
+### 4. (Optional) Create more users

-In order to actually log in to the app, you'll need to create a user account.
-To create an account, run:
+To create more user accounts, run:

 ```
 npx lens user <email>